Walking Trails Latrobe Region

 Location: Peterkin Street, Traralgon.
 Track: Concrete paths.

 From the Newman Park car park in Peterkin Street, take a walk through the park and follow the path and cross the footbridge into Victory Park.
 Follow the path on your left to the Marble Sculpture, Band Rotunda, Traralgon RSL Pine Tree (the seed obtained from ‘The Lone Pine’, Gallipoli and planted here in 1965), the Mountain Ash Tree Stump and the lovely garden.
-The path to your right follows Traralgon Creek around the eastern end of Victory Park, under the bridge (Princes Highway/Argyle Street) to Bert Thompson Reserve (behind Cold Rock & Souvlaki Hut).
+The path to your right follows Traralgon Creek around the eastern end of Victory Park, under the bridge (Princes Highway/Argyle Street) to Bert Thompson Reserve.
 From here you can follow the bike/walking track beside Traralgon Creek across Franklin Street to Agnes Brereton Park.
 Return using the same track back to Newman Park.

 BOOLARRA RAILWAY PARK (Boolarra end of Mirboo North - Boolarra Rail Trail)